SyncfusionExamples/getting-started-with-the-blazor-spinner-component/README.md

 # Getting Started with the Blazor Spinner Component
+The [Blazor Spinner](https://www.syncfusion.com/blazor-components/blazor-spinner?utm_source=github&utm_medium=listing&utm_campaign=blazor-spinner-github) denotes when long-running tasks are ongoing, tasks for which there is no information about their progress.
 A quick-start project that shows how to getting started with the Syncfusion Blazor Spinner component in a Blazor WebAssembly application.
 This project contains the code snippet to show and hide spinners and use other customizations.

 Documentation: https://blazor.syncfusion.com/documentation/spinner/getting-started